vimc/montagu-ci/README.md

 See the [TeamCity Administrator's Guide](https://confluence.jetbrains.com/display/TCD9/Administrator%27s+Guide) for configuring the server.

+## Installing dependencies on the agents

+Add the apt packages required to [`files/agent/dependencies`](files/agent/dependencies) and rerun `vagrant provision`

+    for i in 1 2 3; do
+      vagrant provision "montagu-ci-agent-0$i"
+    done

 ## Backups

 The CI server will backup every day into `/opt/TeamCity/data/backup`